nrt-library/nrt-library/pages/kernel_methods/support_vector_machines.md

 3. Additionally, there often exist *kernel functions* that help us know the dot product of vectors in the high dimensional space as a function of the pair in the original space.
 This makes it even easier to compute the dot product and consequently the decision boundary!
 This is what’s known as the ‘kernel-trick’ in SVMs.

+SVMs are a great tool to use when you don't have large datasets, which neural networks usually require, and some non-trivial decision boundary between data points.
+It is easiest to use SVMs as binary classifiers, though it is possible to generalize to multinomial cases with some modifications.

 ## Recommended Path for Learning